 Are there published rules to implement the new law?

-Don’t you have a flowchart of the new law?
+Do you have a flowchart of how the law works today?

 Of course.
 Here it is.